DevSilv/DevSilv.github.io/_posts/2018/09/01/2018-09-01-a-thought-about-gothic-3-advantages-and-bugs.md

 ## the bugs and defects

 the bugs and defects i have decided to describe have to fulfil two conditions:
 1. i have discovered / encountered them myself while playing;
 2. i considered them as rather-easy to fix (or sometimes just improve) (i am a programmer, although i do not develop games).

-i divided the bugs and defects into two groups: game play and visual.
+i divided the bugs and defects into two groups: gameplay and visual.

-### A. game play bugs and defects
+### A. gameplay bugs and defects

 1. **the characters health is recovered to full after saving.** most possibly both the normal save and the quick save. it may be helpful in case of friends, but is annoying in case of enemies (e.g. tough creatures like shadowbeasts). it could be a part of a broader feature (not a bug) of resetting properties of the world and characters after saving.

-2. **some characters bodies disappear with time.** i put it in the game play bugs, because it affects the possibility of gathering the character items.
+2. **some characters bodies disappear with time.** i put it in the gameplay bugs, because it affects the possibility of gathering the character items.

 3. **you can see the characters from a longer distance using the bow than using the sword.** this may not be a bug, but an assumption of the game. without it, the fights will possibly be too hard to balance: you need to very good hear or very good see a character (personally, not in a game) to have a good chance to hit it. on the one hand, the sound is possibly similar on different devices and drivers, but on the other one the display could be very different – just think of a bad lighting in the room, or a lower game details setting.